lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Spiritual Hammer: Fix: give hammer prof to spiritual hammers.
 Move spell to item block (this was only needed in oBG because of the next item); drop undocumented golem immunity to magic damage.
 Dropped aux spell that also has spurious (?) sectype.
 Fix weight 2 -> 0.

+* Gust of Wind (druid version): mention in description that it dispels insect swarms in the area.

 * Cause Moderate Wounds: Fix??
 Stick power of cast spell opcode 1 -> 0 for consistency with cause light wounds.

 ## B. 3.
 Level 3.